Home Compare AIG vs AMUN.PA

 Stability

-On stability, the gap still runs the same way: American International Group, Inc. sits near the top of the group, while Amundi S.A. remains in the weaker half.
+On stability, American International Group, Inc. is positioned higher in the group, while Amundi S.A. is closer to the middle.

 Profitability — Dominant Gap